Yangxinsix/myqueue/docs/workflows.rst

 that can be called like ``f.has(*args, **kwargs)`` then MyQueue will use that to check if the function has been called with a given set of arguments.
-If a function doesn't have a ``has`` attribute then MyQueue will wrap it in a function that does using the :class:`~myqueue.workflow.Cached` object.
+If a function doesn't have a ``has`` attribute then MyQueue will wrap it in a function that does using the :class:`~myqueue.caching.CachedFunction` object.

-.. autoclass:: myqueue.workflow.Cached
+.. autoclass:: myqueue.caching.CachedFunction
     :members:

 Helper wrapper for working with functions: